heapsource/fire/docs/specs/priest.v.1.0.md

 Returns the input expression as a result.
 Typically is the last expression in a block.

 ### @get
-Returns the variable name in the hint.
-If no hint is given it returns undefined.
+Returns the variable path in the hint.
+If no hint is given it returns the input.

 ### @set
 Sets the input as the value of the variable name provided in the hint.
 If no hint is given it process the input without setting it to any variable.
 Always returns the input.